Monday, August 11, 2008

 On my last trip to the grocery store I bought a lot of cilantro with the plan of making some chutney for sandwiches,but as it often happens my plans for the week changed and this was one of those weeks that did not seem to be much for sandwiches.I have never used cilantro as one of the main flavors in a rice dish and thought it would be a nice change to attempt to use the cilantro in such a manner.

-I had this recipe of methi rice that my mother in law had given me eons ago.That recipe has never been used by me since every time I get fresh methi it gets used in parathas/theplas rather than in rice.I decided to adapt the basic idea of the methi rice and use it in making the cilantro rice and gave it another twist by adding vegetables too, to make this a complete meal by itself.I used brown rice in this preparation and was very happy with the results of this dish.
+I had this recipe of methi rice that my mother in law had given me eons ago.That recipe has never been used by me since every time I get fresh methi it gets used in parathas/theplas rather than in rice.I decided to adapt the basic idea of the methi rice and use it in making the cilantro rice and gave it another twist by adding vegetables too, to make this a complete meal by itself.I used brown rice in this dish, although it can easily be made with white rice too.
+It was such an immensely flavorful and delicious rice, even when it was cooking the entire kitchen was so fragrant from the spices and cilantro that I just loved this dish even before I tasted it :)

 Ingredients and method to make the cilantro mixed vegetable rice.

-1 cup long grained brown rice (or long grained white rice)
+1 and 1/2 cup brown basmati (or long grained white rice, see notes)

 1 large red onion ( cut fine )